TAJD/personalBlog/_posts/2021-05-12-useful-python-packages.md

 Continuous integration is the attempt to make deploying performant code as smooth as possible.
 Part of this process involves running tools on code to spot errors that the humans missed.
 These tools don't write your code for you, but they help to reduce the frequency and magnitude of errors that occur.

 - [Pylint](https://www.pylint.org/) helps with identifying style compliance, code refactoring and error detection.
-It returns a score after scanning your code and sometimes I get absorbed in cleaning code up!
+It returns a score after scanning your code and sometimes I get absorbed in making it increase!
 I then remember that I get paid for functionality rather than tidyiness.
 - [MyPy](https://github.com/python/mypy) is used to check static types in Python code.
 [PEP 484](https://www.python.org/dev/peps/pep-0484/) added type hints to Python.
 Type hints are useful for thinking about how different functions fit together.
 MyPy helps to detect bugs when using type hints.
 - [Black](https://github.com/psf/black) is a code formatter.
 It helps bring uniformity to rogue code bases and essentially helps everyone to read Python code the same way.